 Two charged with murder in Missouri snake breeder’s death

 NEW FLORENCE, Mo – Two people are under arrest in connection with the 2017 murder of Ben Renick, 29, of New Florence, Missouri.

-The Missouri snake breeder who was shot several times by an intruder.
-He was found near several hundred caged snakes inside his business, Renick Reptiles.
+The Missouri snake breeder who was found with several gunshot wounds near several hundred caged snakes inside his business, Renick Reptiles.

 The Montgomery County Sheriff’s Office says that investigators recently got a break in their investigation.
 This led to the arrest of Lynlee Renick, 31, at her home in Columbia, Missouri.
 Michael Humphrey, 35, was arrested Thursday evening at a home in Jefferson City, Missouri.